scifre/lunar-crater-detection/README.md

-# ResNet-UNet for Crater Detection
+# Lunar Crater Detection using CNN

 ## Overview

 This project implements a **deep ResNet-UNet model** for crater detection using TensorFlow/Keras.
-The model is designed to segment craters in images, leveraging the **ResNet blocks** for feature extraction and **UNet architecture** for upsampling and segmentation.
+The CNN model is designed to segment craters in images, leveraging the **ResNet blocks** for feature extraction and **UNet architecture** for upsampling and segmentation.

 ## Model Architecture